 Interns must be paid where:

-- There is a contract outlining the parameters of their work (written or oral)
+- There is a contract outlining the parameters of their work (oral or written agreement)

 - There is work for the intern to do